godspeedsystems/gs-documentation/prompts/GODSPEED_DOCUMENTATION.md

 **- ** [npm package](https://www.npmjs.com/package/@godspeedsystems/plugins-fastify-as-http)

----- Content from: D:\godspeed_docs\docs\microservices-framework\event-sources\event-source-plugins\Kafka Eventsource.md ----
+---- Content from: D:\gs-documentation\docs\microservices-framework\event-sources\event-source-plugins\Kafka Eventsource.md ----

 Kafka is a versatile messaging system designed to securely transfer data between various systems.
 Its functionality can be tailored through configuration, allowing it to serve as a reliable conduit for real-time event tracking or even function as a replicated distributed database.
 While it's often colloquially labeled as a queue, it's more precisely described as a hybrid system that combines characteristics and trade-offs from both queue and database systems.